BOCOTE

 HARDNESS / STRENGTH: generally reported to be (and my experience supports this) a hard, heavy, strong and dense wood.
 Compression strength reportedly comparable to mahogany.
 "Possesses medium strength properties in all categories."

-STABILITY: medium movement
+STABILITY: small to medium movement in service

 BENDING: good steam bending classification, similar to teak